converge-co/handbook/Employment Policies/Working Remotely.md

 #### Co-working Space Subsidies

 Working remotely can add a financial burden on an individual.
 At the same time, it is also a privilege.
-We currently will not offer a subsidy for a coworking space while working remotely.
-Once Converge reaches profitability or raises its next major fundraising round, we will revisit this subsidy.
+We  will offer a subsidy for a coworking space while working remotely.

 ### Manager Retrospectives